Wednesday 20th March – Sunday 7th April 2019

 If you are using a DSLR for wildlife photography you will need prime telephotos, with or without converters, that cover the range 200-600mm or more.(If your budget does not run to prime lenses, a high quality 100-400mm or similar zoom can be a great alternative.)
 Alternatively, you can get wonderful photography results with a high quality digital bridge camera with an 18-20x or higher optical zoom.
 If you have questions about what equipment you ought to bring, please contact us.

-Other Wild Images wildlife photography tours in India:
+Other Wild Images wildlife photography tours in the Indian Subcontinent:

 INDIA WILDLIFE PHOTOGRAPHY TOUR PRICE INFORMATION